John-Abbott-College/4A8-Notes/06_user_stories.md

 (as opposed to requirements)

-**Requirements are the hardest thing to get a customer to define correctly….**
+**Requirements are the hardest thing to get a customer to define correctly**

 👤Typical customer: I need a database to keep track of my recipes